 Scenario 1.
 You’re launching a new product/startup

-In this scenario, no one knows who you are.
-You have no brand, no customers, and no base of content.
-Therefore, at this stage, you likely have to do things that don’t scale.
+No one knows who you are.
+You have no brand, no customers, and no content.
+So, at this stage, you likely have to do things that don’t scale.
 You have to go out there and get customers.

-Typically, these involve push marketing tactics such as cold emailing other businesses (Intercom, Birchbox), attending events (Pinterest), going door to door (Airbnb, Alibaba Group), and even flyers (Groupon).
+Typically, these involve push marketing tactics such as cold emailing (Intercom, Birchbox), attending events (Pinterest), going door to door (Airbnb, Alibaba Group), and even flyers (Groupon).

-This isn’t to say that pull marketing won’t work for a business at this stage.
-But it does take time for a company to build its brand, its content, and rank high on Google for queries that matter.
+That isn’t to say pull marketing won’t work for a business at this stage.
+But it takes time for a company to create content and rank high on Google for queries that matter.

 Scenario 2.
 You’re promoting a one-time offer/short-term campaign

-Pull marketing tactics take time.
-The campaign may be over even before its effect kicks in.
+Pull marketing takes time.
+Your campaign may be over even before its effect kicks in.

 Scenario 3.
 You’re building for the long term

 Pull marketing tactics tend to compound over time.
-Take SEO, for example.
-For as long as your articles rank on Google, you’ll receive consistent, passive, and organic search traffic.
+Take SEO.
+As long as your articles rank on Google, you’ll receive consistent and passive search traffic.

-The reason is most pull marketing tactics work like a flywheel.
+The reason is that pull marketing works like a flywheel.
 In the beginning, you won’t see any huge effects as the flywheel is getting “pushed.”
-But as you go along, it becomes much easier to get results.
+But as you go along, it becomes easier to get results.

 Here’s an illustration of how word of mouth works like a flywheel:

-Comparatively, if you’re using a push marketing tactic, e.g., advertising, traffic stops the moment you turn it off.
+Comparatively, if you’re using a push marketing tactic, like advertising, traffic stops when you turn off the campaign.

 Thanks to the compounding effect, pull marketing tactics are often cheaper in the long run.
-For example, our website gets an estimated 1.2 million search visits per month.
+For example, our website gets an estimated 1.6 million monthly search visits.

-If we had to acquire this traffic via Google Ads, it would cost us $1.3 million per month.
-Considering that our content marketing team isn’t paid $1.3 million in salaries, it’s reasonable to say pull marketing tactics are cheaper and a better long-term investment.
+If we had to acquire this traffic via Google Ads, it would cost us $2.8 million per month.
+Considering that our content marketing team isn’t paid that amount, we can say pull marketing is a better long-term investment.

-The best businesses use both pull and push marketing to complement each other.
-After all, if both strategies work, why wouldn’t you want to do both?
+The best businesses use both pull and push marketing.
+After all, if both strategies work, why would you want to choose one over the other?

 Here are some ways you can combine both pull and push marketing together: